California state government (working with federal health agencies) determines who is eligible to get vaccinated. For current information, see:

 Effectiveness is impossible to calculate accurately for a new disease like the novel coronavirus.
 With COVID-19 the best we can do for now is measure efficacy (compare the number of cases in one group that got the vaccine, versus another control group that did not).
 And as one immunology textbook points out, when we look at vaccines, we are concerned with efficacy in three different areas:

-The currently-available vaccines for COVID-19 are good at the last one, and also the second - but they don't offer sterilizing immunity.
+The currently-available vaccines for COVID-19 are good at 2. and 3. but they don't offer sterilizing immunity.

 Clinical trials testing efficacy of vaccines need to be as diverse as the population they intend to help.
 When there's only a small number of people participating in a clinical trial, though, it's hard to have confidence that it will work on more than a narrow slice of the population.
 The current clinical trials for COVID-19 vaccines being considered in the U.S. are paying attention to that problem; and the National Institutes of Health's All of US program aims to recruit larger and much more diverse groups of people to participate in all kinds of clinical trials, to avoid further bias in healthcare.